 The name, "Easter" is derived from a pagan spring / fertility deity who appears variously as Eostre, the Saxon goddess of dawn with a hare's head (the origin of Easter bunnies), Ishtar from Ninevah, introduced into Britain with the Druids, Astarte the queen of heaven from Babylon whose worship involved sexual depravity!
 (The egg figures prominently in the worship of Easter - Astarte was said to have sprung from an Egg which fell from Heaven into the Euphrates) Even the fast of Lent which was introduce in the sixth century was borrowed from Babylon.
 A similar fast was observed by the Egyptians in commemoration of Osiris.
-A similar fast is still observed by the Yezidi in Kurdistan, who worship Malak Tawus (the "Peacock Angel" - Lucifer). (click for details)
+A similar fast is still observed by the Yezidi in Kurdistan, who worship Malak Tawus (the "Peacock Angel" - Lucifer). (linked site no longer available)

 In Exodus 23 v13 one of the commandments (mitzvot) of YHVH says, "Pay attention to everything I have said to you; do not invoke the names of other gods or even let them be heard crossing your lips."